JustinBieshaar/DemoBirdSim/README.md

    cd bird-game-simulator

 2. **Generate project files**

-- Windows run premake-win.bat
+Windows run premake-win.bat

-- todo support linux and mac
+'// todo support linux and mac'

 3. **Build and run**
 Open the generated solution/project in your IDE and hit build.

----

-# Tools

----

-# Known flaws/issues

 ---